Become a Neurodiversity-Affirming Speech-Language Pathologist or Parent: Practical Steps & Questions to Ask

 4. Make Evaluations Child-Led

 Children communicate and learn best when they feel safe and engaged.
-Align your assessments and sessions with child-led play, letting language emerge naturally through interaction and movement.
+Align your assessments and sessions with child-led play, allowing language to emerge naturally through interaction and movement.

 5. Collaborate With Occupational Therapists

 Sensory needs are a foundational part of supporting all children, especially neurodivergent children.
-Work closely with occupational therapists who are knowledgable about sensory integration to understand and meet these needs during therapy.
-We want to make sure we are addressing and supporting the whole child.
+Work closely with occupational therapists who are knowledgeable about sensory processing and integration to better understand and support these needs during therapy.
+This helps ensure we are supporting the whole child.

 6. Involve Parents & Caregivers

-Parents are the experts on their children.
-Share information openly, educate and coach them on strategies, and invite their involvement.
-Therapy is most effective when it extends beyond our sessions and into the child's daily life.
-We want caregivers to feel confident outside of the therapy room supporting their child.
+Parents and caregivers are the experts on their children.
+Share information openly, provide education and coaching, and invite their involvement throughout the process.
+Therapy is most effective when it extends beyond sessions and into daily life.
+The goal is for caregivers to feel confident supporting their child beyond the therapy room.

 7. Consider Your Work Environment or Practice Model

 Not every setting supports neurodiversity-affirming approaches.
-If your current workplace restricts how you can practice, think about shifting to a different setting or launching your own practice with autonomy to prioritize neurodiversity-affirming values.
+If your current workplace restricts how you can practice, consider whether a different setting or practice model would better support your values and approach.

 Want to learn more about starting a practice?
-Our on-demand webinar, Starting a Niche Private Practice is available for purchase!
-Meaningful Speech team member Jessica Teixeira (@jesstheslp) and Meaningful Speech founder Alexandria Zachos share their own speech-language pathology niche private practice stories, practical guidance on getting started, and answer common questions from clinicians just like you.
+Our on-demand webinar, Starting a Niche Private Practice is available for purchase (worth 2.0 PDHs).
+Meaningful Speech team member Jessica Teixeira (@jesstheslp) and Meaningful Speech founder Alexandria Zachos share their own private practice journeys, practical guidance for getting started, and answers to common questions from clinicians.

 For Parents & Caregivers: Questions to Ask When Choosing Neurodiversity-Affirming Services